 This section provides values for only those HL7 tables that are constrained by this IG.
 HL7 tables in this guide are as specified in the HL7 Version 2.5.1 Standard, except as noted below.

-HL7 Table 0065-Specimen Action Code is pre-adopted from HL7 Version 2.7.1

 HL7 Table 0078- Interpretation Codes. ( Abnormal Flag) is pre-adopted from HL7 Version 2.7.1

-HL7 Table 0203-Identifier Type is pre-adopted from HL7 Version 2.7.1

-HL7 Table 0291-Subtype of referenced data is pre-adopted from HL7 Version 2.7.1

-HL7 Table 0301-Universal ID Type is pre-adopted from HL7 Version 2.7.1

-HL7 Table 0507-Observation Result Handling is pre-adopted from HL7 Version 2.7.1

 HL7 Table 0834-MIME Types is pre-adopted from HL7 Version 2.7.1

-HL7 Table 0065 – Specimen Action Code (V2.7.1)